adilzhapar/adilzhapar/README.md

 ### Sa'lem 👋

-I am Sofware Engineer from Kazakhstan.
+I'm a Sofware Engineer from Kazakhstan.

-Backend | Blockchain Developer
+Web Developer

 on the way to have fun, spread empathy, generate value & be a part of conscious generation